Brought to you by Tim Lammon

 FEDERAL RESERVE WATCH

 Forecasting Federal Reserve policy changes in coming months.
-The futures market expects the Fed to hike the rate by a half percent in December and February, then hold at that level in March.
-Note: In the lower chart a 100.0% probability of change is a 100.0% probability the rate will rise.
-Current rate is 3.75%-4.00%.
+The feeling on Wall Street still is that the Fed will ease up on raising rates.
+Forecasts call for quarter percent hikes the next two meetings, then no hike in May.
+Note: In the lower chart a 99.8% probability of change is a 99.8% probability the rate will rise.
+Current rate is 4.25%-4.50%.

 AFTER FOMC MEETING ON: CONSENSUS